Change the menu headings, language and text prompts, etc.

-Use the HEADPOS variable to adjust it's position (default = set HEADPOS=0000).
+Use the HEADPOS variable to adjust the position of all menu headings YYXX (default = set HEADPOS=0000).

 Use set CENTREHD=1 to center all headings.